 The Harvard On-Campus Experience

-Many courses can be taken online, but you are required to come to Cambridge for at least one course—either the thesis proposal course or capstone course—which gives you access to faculty, campus resources, and the academic community.
+Many courses can be taken online, but you are required to come to Cambridge for at least one course—either the thesis proposal or capstone course—which offers you in-person access to faculty, campus resources, and the academic community.

-Accelerated on-campus path (thesis track): complete the thesis proposal course either in our three-week January term or three-week summer term.
+Accelerated on-campus path (thesis track): complete the thesis proposal course either in our three-week January or three-week summer session.

-Accelerated on-campus path (capstone track): complete the capstone course during the three-week summer term or four intensive Saturdays during our fall or spring semesters.
+Accelerated on-campus path (capstone track): complete the capstone course during the three-week summer session.

 International Students Who Need a Student Visa

-To meet the on-campus requirement, you study with us for one, three-week summer session.
-You can easily request an I-20 for the F-1 student visa through Harvard Summer School.
+To meet the on-campus requirement, you study with us in the summer.
+You can easily request an I-20 for the F-1 student visa through Harvard Summer School's three-week session.
 For more details, see the important visa information on the International Student Study Options page.

 To Complete Your Degree